-Under the Fair Labor Standards Act, a prevailing or winning employee is automatically entitled to have their attorney's fees paid by the employer.
+Under the FLSA, a prevailing or winning employee is automatically entitled to have their attorney’s fees paid by the employer.
 Therefore, there is never a fee or cost to you unless you prevail against your employer.

 EA Law offers free consultations to discuss whether you would be entitled to receive unpaid wages, overtime wages or any other compensation withheld by your employer.

 • You’re requested or demanded to work off the clock